What?!? Shut your mouth! Bacon wrapped onion rings??? Yes. Yes! YES!!!

 - Cut onions horizontally to form rings.

-- Separate larger rings (put middle of onions aside for use in other recipes).
+- Separate larger rings (put the middle of onions aside for use in other recipes).

 - Beat egg in a mixing bowl.